PiSupply/PiJuice/Hardware/README.md

 # Hardware
 ![PiJuice_Overview](https://user-images.githubusercontent.com/16068311/33771575-55e9593c-dc29-11e7-9e2c-3a0c1810c4c8.png "PiJuice Overview")

+The above image of the PiJuice PCB is used in the following descriptions to highlight some of the inputs / outputs and other useful hardware information.

 ## Switches
-On board of the PiJuice, highlighted in green, there are three switches and one dip switch.
-Please note that SW1 and J5 have the same function.
-J5 has been provided so that a separate tactile pushbutton can be used for ease of use for example on a custom case.
+On board the PiJuice, highlighted in green in the above overview image, there are three momentary switches and one DIP switch.
+Please note that SW1 and J5 have the same function...J5 has been provided so that a separate tactile pushbutton can be used for ease of use for example on a custom case (similar to a reset or power button on a normal computer).

-The following lists the default function/configuration:
+The following lists the default function/configuration (these can be easily overriden in the software GUI/JSON file - see below):
 ### Buttons
 * SW1/J5 is power button by default:
     * Single press to power on (release in less than 800 ms)